 LGS designation.

-Site name / number The railway line

-Location SP 658050- 671053; traverses The Parish through Tiddington

-Landowner OCC

-Description An important wooded wildlife corridor through The Parish - 1.32 Ha

-Planning constraints / Designation Green Belt and TPOs

-Мар ROAD A 118 A 1

-Assessments against NPP LGS criteria

-1. In close proximity to the community Yes, passes through The Parish

-2. Demonstrably special to the local community and holds a particular local significance because of its beauty, historic significance, recreational value tranquillity or richness of its flora and fauna This section constitutes part of a permissive footpath.
+Site name / number The railway line Location SP 658050- 671053; traverses The Parish through Tiddington Landowner OCC Description An important wooded wildlife corridor through The Parish - 1.32 Ha Planning constraints / Designation Green Belt and TPOs Мар ROAD AND AND AND AND AND AND AND AND AND AND Assessments against NPP LGS criteria 1.
+In close proximity to the community Yes, passes through The Parish 2.
+Demonstrably special to the local community and holds a particular local significance because of its beauty, historic significance, recreational value tranquillity or richness of its flora and fauna This section constitutes part of a permissive footpath.
 This has become a wooded area that preserves the former railway heritage of Tiddington which leads into open countryside.

-3. Local in character and not

-an extensive tract of land Yes

-Yes

-an extensive tract of land Yes Consultation complete

-an extensive tract of land Next steps
+3. Local in character and not an extensive tract of land Yes Next steps Landowner consultation Consultation complete Landowner support/ objection Objection Recommendation As the site lies within the Green Belt, the Parish Council does not consider that any additional benefit would be gained by a LGS designation and is therefore no longer proposed for LGS designation.

-Site name / number St. Helen's Churchyard, Site LGS3 Location SP 65450510; Albury Landowner Church of England Description Churchyard of St. Helen's Church that provides a place of contemplation and views over The Parish - 0.389 Ha Planning constraints / Designation Curtilage of Grade II listed Church Map Albury Court PW St Helen's Churchyard Assessments against NPP LGS criteria 1.
+Site name / number St. Helen's Churchyard, Site LGS3 Location SP 65450510; Albury Landowner Church of England Description Churchyard of St. Helen's Church that provides a place of contemplation and views over The Parish -0.389 Ha Planning constraints / Designation Curtilage of Grade II listed Church Мар Albury Albury Court Albury Court Office States, 12 free Legende 2021.
+Albury Court St Helen's Churcher Assessments against NPP LGS s criteria 1.
 In close proximity to the community Yes, only burial ground in The Parish 2.
-Demonstrably special to the local community and holds a particular local significance because of its beauty, historic significance, recreational value tranquillity or richness of its Yes, this represents the burial ground attached to the church and contains the graves of many ancestors of residents.
-Set in open country it is specifically used as a place of quiet reflection flora and fauna Yes flora and fauna 3.
-Local in character and not Yes flora and fauna 3.
-Local in character and not an extensive tract of land Yes Consultation complete flora and fauna 3.
-Local in character and not an extensive tract of land Next steps
+Demonstrably special to the local community and holds a particular local significance because of its beauty, historic significance, recreational value tranquillity or richness of its flora and fauna Yes, this represents the burial ground attached to the church and contains the graves of many ancestors of residents.
+Set in open country it is specifically used as a place of quiet reflection 3.
+Local in character and not an extensive tract of land Yes Next steps Landowner consultation Consultation complete Landowner support/ objection The landowner notified the Parish Council of its future plans which would require the provision of appropriate facilities in the churchyard.
+The Parish Council advised that the LGS designation would not prevent proposals of this nature coming forward as per NPPF §149 b) on exceptions to Green Belt policy.
+Recommendation Recommended for designation

-Site name / number Belfry Field Location SP 650036; off Public Footpath Landowner Double-Tree by Hilton Belfry Hotel Description Open grass area with Public Footpath - 1.16 Ha Planning constraints / Designation Open Countryside Мар Statute Turking School Company of 2011.
-All sugars reserved 1 assess to excellent 1988 (2011) Assessments against NPP LGS criteria 1.
+Site name / number Belfry Field Location SP 650036; off Public Footpath Landowner Double-Tree by Hilton Belfry Hotel Description Open grass area with Public Footpath - 1.16 Ha Planning constraints / Designation Open Countryside Мар Delaware Survey, KI, Covern Copyright 2011.
+All ingels securved.
+Licence number 100022412 Assessments against NPP LGS criteria 1.
 In close proximity to the community Yes, edge of Milton Common 2.
 Demonstrably special to the local community and holds a particular local significance because of its beauty, historic significance, recreational value tranquillity or richness of its flora and fauna Open land bordering Public footpath and used by local people for exercise and recreation together with exercising dogs.
-3. Local in character and not an extensive tract of land Yes Next steps Landowner consultation Consultation complete Landowwner support/objection Objection Recommendation The Parish Council considers that the site does not currently meet all of the NPP LGS criteria and is therefore no longer proposed for LGS designation.
+3. Local in character and not an extensive tract of land Yes Next steps Landowner consultation Consultation complete Landowwner support/ objection Objection Recommendation The Parish Council considers that the site does not currently meet all of the NPP LGS criteria and is therefore no longer proposed for LGS designation.